 Now that you know what to avoid in your sunscreen, let’s talk about the ingredients that don’t harm reefs!
 Mineral based sunscreens with non-nano particles are considered safe for coral reefs, either non-nano Titanium dioxide or non-nano Zinc oxide.
 You might have noticed that nano-Titanium dioxide, and nano-Zinc oxide are both on the list of ingredients to avoid-- the difference is the non-nano particles have a larger particle size, and quickly settle to the sea floor, becoming part of the sediment.

 In addition to paying attention to ingredients to prevent harm to marine life, there are also a couple of things you need to make sure of in your sunscreen!
 In order to properly protect your skin from skin cancer and sun damage, sunscreen needs to shield you from both UVA and UVB radiation-- often these kinds of sunscreens are known as “broad spectrum” sunscreens!
 Sunscreen should be at least an SPF of 15, but if you’re in a sunny area or are prone to getting sunburned, you’ll definitely want a higher SPF (up to SPF 50).

-Ready to make the switch to help save coral while still protecting your skin?
+Ready to make the switch to help save our oceans while still protecting your skin?
 Little Hands Hawaii’s mineral sunscreens are our favorite reef-safe option, using non-nano Zinc oxide!
 They also have a SPF of 30-40+ and are water-resistant for up to 80 minutes-- perfect for taking a swim or surfing at the beach!